rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 ![Screenshot](v2.0%20max%20settings.jpg "Beauclair, The Witcher 3")

-Note: This is with maximum strength settings to make effects more clear.
+This was taken in version 2.0 with maximum strength settings to make effects more clear.
 Default settings are more subtle than this.

 Comparison (version 2.0)
 ----------